kirmar/delaysay/README.md

 - a path at your website where your whole app will be hosted!
 - api.example.com
 - So the Route 53 configuration works, DON'T include "http://" or "https://" and also DON'T end the URL with a slash.

+$DELAYSAY_SUBSCRIBE_URL:
+- a page on your website that redirects to a Stripe subscription creation page
+- example.com/subscribe
+- You can use HTTP or HTTPS.
+- DON'T use an ending slash, because the slash command app.py will add in a slash and query string parameter(s) (like the team ID) later on.

 $DELAYSAY_CONTACT_PAGE:
 - the contact page on your website